Castles, Cormorants, and Cloud Riding

-Within 35 minutes of his overnight flight from Singapore landing at Japan’s Central Airport Mike Smith had been photographed, finger printed, cleared customs, loaded the Prius hybrid rental car, punched in the map code on his gps and was heading down the expressway to Nagoya Castle.
+Within 35 minutes of his overnight flight from Singapore landing at Tokyo, Japan Central Airport, I had been photographed, fingerprinted, cleared customs, loaded the Prius hybrid rental car, punched in the map code on his GPS and was heading down the expressway to Nagoya Castle.

 Japan has suffered terribly, both emotionally and economically since the horrific earthquake, tsunami and nuclear accident and tourists have been staying away.

 But much of Japan has seen no physical damage from the disasters and there are great bargains to be had even from premium travel agents such as Prime Follow Me Japan who organized the fly-drive trip I was on.

 Hence, despite comments from friends and family that it was the wrong time to go, I was happy to be in Central Japan with an itinerary that included old castles, historic towns, cormorant fishing and beautiful scenery.